realm/realm-js/README.md

 #### `close()`
 **WARNING:** This is only for advanced use cases and generally doesn't need to be used.

+## Conduct
+This project adheres to the Contributor Covenant [code of conduct](https://realm.io/conduct/).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to [info[at]realm.io](mailto:info+conduct@realm.io).

 ## License
 Copyright 2015 Realm Inc - All Rights Reserved Proprietary and Confidential